Mark-U20/NvimConfig/README.md

 # Installation

 ## Windows

- - install mingw using "scoop install mingw"
- - install neovim using "scoop install neovim"
- - then go to your "~//../../AppData/Local/" directory and clone the repository
+1. Install MinGW using `scoop install mingw`.
+2. Install Neovim using `scoop install neovim`.
+3. Navigate to your `~//../../AppData/Local/` directory.
+4. Clone the repository.
- - and finally rename that newly cloned repositories file name to "nvim"
+5. Rename the newly cloned repository's file to "nvim".
- - now you should have "~//../../AppData/Local/nvim/"
+6. Now, you should have `~//../../AppData/Local/nvim/`.

 ## Arch Linux
- - install mingw using: "sudo pacman -S mingw", or for paru: "paru -S mingw"

- #Notes
+1. Install Mingw using:
+  - Using Pacman: `sudo pacman -S mingw`
+  - Using Paru: `paru -S mingw`
+2. Navigate to `~./config`
+3. Clone this repository
+4. rename the directory of the cloned repository to `nvim`

+# Notes

- - I find that neovim works best with the Alacritty terminal emulator because it stutters less and does not lag as much when scrolling large files
+I've found that Neovim works best with the Alacritty terminal emulator.
+It tends to stutter less and experience less lag when scrolling through large files.